Latin Name: Pinus sylvestris

 Native Range: Native to Northern Europe and Asia.

 Seed Source: Seed production orchard near Indian Head Saskatchewan.

 Height and Spread: 18m x 5m.

-Overview: Scots pine is well adapted for agroforestry planting in dry, cold temperate regions.
-It is characterized by vigorous growth, excellent needle retention, resistance to winter browning and adaptability to a wide range of growing conditions.
+Overview: The 'Prairie Green' Scots pine is well adapted for agroforestry planting in dry, cold temperate regions.
+It is characterized by vigotous growth and adaptability to a wide range of growing conditions.
 The seeds strain was developed specifically for tree planting in the prairie environment.

 SEED TREATMENT / SOWING

 Stratification: Soak seeds for 24 hours, then stratify in moist sand (10 percent moisture) for 30 days at 5C.
 No treatment needed if down in late September (Germination will occur the following spring.

 Ideal sowing time: Non-pretreated seed outdoors in late May.